AdobeDocs/journey-optimizer.pt-BR/help/using/privacy/cnil-pixel-tracking.md

 [Saiba como gerenciar a lista de supressão](../configuration/manage-suppression-list.md)

 <!--
-EDITORIAL NOTE – ENGINEERING CONFIRMATION NEEDED before publish:
 AJO has no native equivalent of Campaign v8's "lastPixelRefusalDate" field or re-solicitation typology rule.
 If re-solicitation governance for pixel consent refusal is required, customers would likely need to: (a) create a custom XDM date field to capture the pixel refusal date, and (b) build an AEP audience that filters out profiles where that date falls within the last six months, then use that audience as a suppression filter in campaigns/journeys.
-Confirm with Engineering: (1) whether this guidance should be included in this article, and (2) whether any native AJO improvements are planned in this area.
 -->

 ### Relatório {#reporting}